cmacritchie/trackerapp/README.md

 Steps to make this

 BACKEND
-set up an index router that uses express and mongodb set up environment keys and don't forget gitignore.
+setup deve dependency script (with nodemon) for global modules set up an index router that uses express and mongodb set up environment keys and don't forget gitignore.
 Now you can commit if you like in the db file set up the configurationn for mongoose